utra-robosoccer/soccerbot/CONTRIBUTING.md

 ### Directory layout

-In general, files that are not project-specific or part of a library should exist in `Common`, under one of the subdirectories:
+Files that are not project-specific or part of a library should exist in `Common`, under one of the subdirectories:

 ```
 Common